Top Tips For Keeping Your Guineas' Skin In Good Condition

 1. Bedding

-- Vet Bed - hygienic, easy to wash, and ideal for use after operations, or for sick guineas who can't move around much.
+Vet Bed - very soft, warm, comfortable.
+Especially useful after operations, or for sick / older guineas who can't move around much.
 Vet Bed wicks away urine and keeps your piggy dry and comfortable.
 Available from most pet shops, or in bulk from eBay.
-Use over a thick layer of newspaper and change regularly.
-Wash at 60C+ with non-biological washing powder (no conditioner required).
-Always provide a separate area with unlimited hay to enable your guineas to express their natural behaviour and forage / play / bury themselves in it:)
+Use over a thick layer of newspaper or puppy pads and change regularly.

 2. Cleaning

 All of these products are far more effective than the usual "pet shop sprays" and work against a wide variety of bacteria, fungi and viruses.
-Conficlean 2 and Virkon are available online from The Hay Experts.

 3. Environment